JianiDing/DESI_SANDBOX/README.md

 DLA_meta_build:
 Used to create DLA catalog from the CNN DLA Finder predictions.
+run_command:
+Used to run the CNN DLA Finder on the mock spectra
 cpm:
 - match_rate: Used to compute the purity and completeness of the predicted results
 - confusion_matrix: Used to compute the confusion matrix of the results